tanaev/DefaultedMacro/README.md

    - `Double` → `0.0`
    - `[T]` → `[]`
    - `[K: V]` → `[:]`
+3. For nested types that use `@DefaultedDecodable`, uses `decode` instead of `decodeIfPresent` to let the nested type handle its own defaults
+4. For unsupported types, uses their own `Decodable` implementation and rethrows any decoding errors
-3. In debug builds, logs an assertion failure for missing fields
+5. In debug builds, logs an assertion failure for missing fields
-4. For unsupported types, throws a fatal error
-5. Optional properties are handled by Swift's standard `Codable` implementation
+6. Optional properties are handled by Swift's standard `Codable` implementation

 ## Debugging